LJPZebra/OLU/README.md

 Objective: LMPLN5XIR
 https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199

-The main part of the light-sheet unit is  milled out of an aluminium block.
+* The main part of the light-sheet unit is  milled out of an aluminium block.
 If you do not have a mechanical workshop in house then you can download the 3D model, e.g. as a step file, and send it to an online milling service (e.g. https://xometry.eu/fr/usinage-cnc-fraisage-cnc/).

-Attach the z- and x-translation stages to the cube.
+* Attach the z- and x-translation stages to the cube.

-Fix the adaptor plates to the system.
+* Fix the adaptor plates to the system.

-Fix the collimation objective to the cube.
+* Fix the collimation objective to the cube.

-Fix the piezocrystal to the cube.
+* Fix the piezocrystal to the cube.

-Fix the fiber holder to the piezo crystal.
+* Fix the fiber holder to the piezo crystal.

-Screw in the FC/PC connector into the cyclinder and enter the cyclinder into the holder.
+* Screw in the FC/PC connector into the cyclinder and enter the cyclinder into the holder.

-Connect the fiber.
+* Connect the fiber.

-Before you switch on the laser prepare laser safety in the room (remove you juwlerie, make sure that nobody is in the laser path and that the laser will not hit any reflecting surfaces.
+* Before you switch on the laser prepare laser safety in the room (remove you juwlerie, make sure that nobody is in the laser path and that the laser will not hit any reflecting surfaces.

+* Switch on the laser at low laser power.
+Adjust the distance of the fiber relative to the collimation objective until the laser is well collimated.

+* Switch off the laser.

+* Insert the galvometer mirror and rotate it such that the laser will be reflected our of the opening that will hold the illumination objective (45 degree position).

-Switch on the
+* Switch on the laser.

-Insert the galanometer mirror and rotate by 45degree (see photo 1).
+* Carefully center the been into the opening.

+* Fix the illumination objective.